← Back to all docs

 POST/admissions

-Create or update an admission/episode for a patient with program, level of care, authorization references, and bed assignment.
+Would create or update an admission/episode for a patient with program, level of care, authorization references, and bed assignment.

 Authorizations